-The droplet fragmentation technology of L’Oréal’s Water Saver showerhead not only promises a 69% reduction in water consumption in hair salons but also opens a fascinating door for public health data visualization.
+The droplet fragmentation technology of L’Oréal’s Water Saver nozzle not only promises a 69% reduction in water consumption in hair salons but also opens a fascinating door for public health data visualization.
 By reducing flow without sacrificing pressure, this device directly impacts urban water resource management.
 From a visual epidemiology perspective, we can model the water flow in 3D before and after implementation, creating interactive maps that show the volume saved per wash.

 Architecture of laminar flow and fragmentation simulation 💧